JustAGhosT/whatssummarize/CONTRIBUTING.md

 Thank you for your interest in contributing!
 Here's how you can help:

+There is a known buglist, ask for the details.

 ## 🛠 Development Setup

 1. Fork the repository